 CDC, established by HM Government in 1948, is the world’s oldest development finance institution (DFI).
 Its mission is to support the building of businesses, to create jobs and make a lasting difference to people’s lives in some of the world’s poorest places.
-CDC invests from its own balance sheet of US$5.7bn.
+CDC is self-funding and invests from its own balance sheet of US$5bn.
 Receipts and profits from its investments are recycled into future investments.

 CDC provides capital in all forms, including equity, debt, mezzanine and guarantees, to fund growth.
 It invests both directly and indirectly through private equity fund managers whose aims are aligned with its own.
 As a responsible investor, it seeks to add value by helping companies achieve good standards of governance, along with strong environmental, social and integrity policies.

 CDC has committed approximately US$6.0bn to private equity funds and co-investments in Africa, Asia, Central America and Latin America since 2004.
 It currently targets fund, direct equity and debt investment opportunities in Africa and South Asia.